Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 |"prebuilt-receipt" | Text extraction and pre-trained fields and values pertaining to English sales receipts
 |"{custom-model-id}" | Text extraction, selection marks, tables, labeled fields and values from your custom documents

-Sample code snippets are provided to illustrate using a DocumentAnalysisClient [here](#analyze-documents-using-a-custom-model "Analyze Documents Using a Custom Model").
+Sample code snippets are provided to illustrate using a DocumentAnalysisClient [here](#examples "Examples").

 ### DocumentModelAdministrationClient
 `DocumentModelAdministrationClient` provides operations for:

-- Building custom models to recognize specific fields you specify by labeling your custom documents.
+- Building custom models to extract specific fields you specify by labeling your custom documents.
 A `DocumentModel` is returned indicating the document type the model will extract, as well as the estimated confidence for each field.
 See the [service documentation][fr-train-with-labels] for a more detailed explanation.
 - Creating a composed model from a collection of existing models.
 - Managing models created in your account.
+- Listing document model operations or getting a specific model operation created within the last 24 hours.
 - Copying a custom model from one Form Recognizer resource to another.

 Please note that models can also be trained using a graphical user interface such as the [Form Recognizer Labeling Tool][fr-labeling-tool].

-Sample code snippets are provided to illustrate using a DocumentModelAdministrationClient [here](#build-a-model "Build a model").
+Sample code snippets are provided to illustrate using a DocumentModelAdministrationClient [here](#examples "Examples").

 ### Long-running operations
 Long-running operations are operations which consist of an initial request sent to the service to start an operation,